Eruzai/tinyapp/README.md

 - Simple account registration (just supply email and create a password).
 - Header displays login email when logged in, otherwise displays login and register buttons.
-- Home page displays all shortened URLS created by user; giving access to edit, delete, or to create new links.
+- Home page displays all shortened URLs created by user; giving access to edit, delete, or to create new links.
 - Edit page allows for easy editing of the long URL associated with its shortened link as well as showing analytical visitor information.
-- Password information and cookies are encrypted!
+- Password information is hashed and cookies are encrypted!
 - Your created URLs' index, deletion function, and edit and analytical data pages are protected and can only be accessed by you!